-Today’s article will shed some light on the differences between Home Healthcare and Personal Care.
+Today’s article will shed some light on the differences between Home Health care and Home Care.
 When visiting referral sources, the confusion between these two different portions of the Senior Care Industry, can result in your agency being offered the wrong type of referral.
 Before visiting referral sources, make sure you can adequately describe the kind of care and services your agency provides.

 Home Health is Medical

 One advantage is that Personal Care agencies now sit at the table alongside the various healthcare components related to the senior care industry.
 However, when marketing, I still explained to Social Workers, Discharge Planners, Doctors, and Nurses that senior care agencies are more than sitter services.
-When meeting with Social Workers/Discharge planners in hospitals, Skilled Nursing Facilities, I remind them that Home Healthcare companies focus on healthcare needs, such as wound care, Physical and Occupational Therapy, IV and port management, and other medical needs.
+When meeting with Social Workers/Discharge planners in hospitals and skilled Nursing Facilities, I remind them that Home Healthcare companies focus on healthcare needs, such as wound care, Physical and Occupational Therapy, IV and port management, and other medical needs.

 Personal Care/Senior Care agencies provided the care that allowed us to assist their patients with tasks related to Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs).
 I walked them through how we can help them with everything from picking up their prescriptions and grocery shopping to assisting them to bathe and dress, as well as cooking, cleaning, and ensuring that they take their medications on time, and providing standby assistance when they are completing the prescribed exercises from their PT/OT so that their rehab process goes smoothly.
 Remember that your goal as a personal care agency is to help your clients safely age in place!

 In-Home Care Keeps Clients Safe at Home!